 Reference guide

 Setup Utility aims to ease the setup of the Robocorp environment for individuals and organizations.
-It provides significant help when it comes to SSO integrations or complex network setups.
+It provides ways for SSO profile integrations, complex network setups and Worker management.

 Setup Utility is equipped to handle: